mathur-14/Smart-Home-Energy-Management-System/README.md

 }
 ```

-### GET - /v1/customer/:c_id/device-events/energy-used (get the total energy consumed and price for all devices for a customer)
+### POST - /v1/customer/:c_id/device-events/energy-used (get the total energy consumed and price for all devices for a customer)

 ~ NOTE: Devices with more than 0 energy consumed is returned.
 If you need to display all devices, compare with getAllDevice for a customer, the devices  missing from the list can have value 0. ~